What Is Trypanophobia?

 If you deal with vasovagal episodes like I do, you have to overcome an embarrassing physical response.
 The applied tension technique can help.

-For more in-depth treatment for trypanophobia, you can begin counseling.
+For more in-depth treatment for trypanophobia, you can consider counseling.
 A therapist can develop a treatment plan and give you more one-on-one treatment and tools to overcome your fear.
-Do an online search to find counseling near you.
+An online search will surface counselors near you.